-1 Commencement Date: 8 April 2019 (Clauses 1.1 and 2.1) 2 Contract Period: 60 months (Clause 1.1) 3 Contract Price: As set out in Error!
-Reference s ource not found.
-(Clause 1.1) 4 Contract Extension: Yes, solely at the Council's discretion by up to 36 Months (Clause 2.2) 5 Address for Service of Notices For the Council: Strategic Commissioning Kent County Council Sessions House County Road Maidstone Kent ME14 1XQ (Clause 5.3) For the Provider: [insert address and contact details] 6 Service Levels and Service Credits Clause 9 does not apply (Clause 9 and Error!
+1 Commencement Date: 1 st April 2020 (Clauses 1.1 and 2.1) 2 Contract Period: 48 months (Clause 1.1) 3 Contract Price: As set out in Schedule 3 (Clause 1.1) 4 Contract Extension: Yes, at the Council's discretion by up to an additional 36 months (Clause 2.2) 5 Address for Service of Notices For the Council: Strategic Commissioning Kent County Council Sessions House County Road Maidstone Kent ME14 1XQ (Clause 5.3) For the Provider: [insert address and contact details] 6 Service Levels and Service Credits Clause 9 does not apply (Clause 9 and Error!
 Reference s ource not found.)
 7 Key Personnel Clause 11 does not apply

-8 Safeguarding Clause 13 applies 9 TUPE and Pensions Clause 14 and Schedule 9 apply (Clause 14 and Schedule 4) Pensions Bond value does not apply 10 Licence to Occupy Council Premises Clause 16 does not apply (Clause 16) 11 Parent Company Guarantee Clause 18.1 and Error!
-Reference source not found. apply/do not apply (Clause 18.1 and Schedule 10) (delete as appropriate) 12 Performance Bond Clause 19 and Error!
-Reference s ource not found. apply (Clause 19 and Schedule 1) 13 Payment and A. Payment Periods: VAT As stipulated under Schedule 3 or as directed by the Council 14 Price Clause 23 applies (Clause 23) Adjustment If Clause 23 applies, the Price Review Date is the first Monday following the commencement of the Council's financial year and as stipulated under Schedule 3 15 Audit Period for which records must be maintained after the end of the (Clause 21.7, 24.5, 35, and 36)
+8 Safeguarding Clause 13 applies 9 TUPE and Pensions Clause 14 and Schedule 9 apply (Clause 14 and 0) 10 Licence to Occupy Council Premises Clause 16 does not apply (Clause 16) 11 Parent Company Guarantee Clause 18.1 and Error!
+Reference source not found. apply/do not apply (delete as appropriate at contract award) (Clause 18.1 and Schedule 10) 12 Performance Bond Clause 19 and Error!
+Reference s ource not found. do not apply (Clause 19 and Schedule 1) 13 Payment and VAT A. Payment Periods: monthly in arrears 14 Price Adjustment Clause 23 applies If Clause 23 applies, the Price Review Date is: 1 st anniversary of the Commencement Date and every anniversary thereafter (Clause 23)

-Contract: Where the Contract is executed under hand: 6 years 16 Liability and Indemnity The Provider's liability under this Contract shall be limited to the annual Contract value for each and every claim arising under or in connection with this Contract (Clause 47.4) 17 Insurance Public liability insurance: £10 million per claim (Clause 48.1) Employer's liability insurance: £5 million per claim 18 Additional Insurances Medical Malpractice Insurance is required Limit of indemnity is: £5 million On a per claim basis Period for which Medical Malpractice Insurance is required following expiry or termination of Contract or Package of Care (Whichever is the later): Where the contract is signed under hand: 6 years Adequate Business Use vehicle insurance is required as (Clause 48.5 and 48.6) 19 Break Clause appropriate Clause 54 applies (Clause 54)

-The notice period is 6 months
+15 Audit Period for which records must be maintained after the end of the Contract: (Clause 21.7, 24.5, 35, and 36) Where the Contract is executed under hand: 6 years 16 Liability and Indemnity The Provider's liability under this Contract shall be limited to the sum of 125% of the annual Contract value (Clause 47.5) 17 Insurance Public liability insurance: £10 million per claim (Clause 48.1) Employer's liability insurance: £5 million per claim 18 Additional Insurances Adequate Business Use vehicle insurance is required as appropriate (Clause 48.5 and 48.6) 19 Break Clause Clause 54 applies (Clause 54) The notice period is 6 months 20 Force Majeure Clause 58 applies (Clause 58) 21 Disaster Clause 59 applies (Clause 59)